CognisysGroup/SweetDreams/README.md

 # SweetDreams

-A demo of the relevant blog post: https://labs.cognisys.group/posts/Advanced-Module-Stomping-and-Heap-Stack-Encryption/ Implementation of Advanced Module Stomping and Heap/Stack Encryption
+A demo of the relevant blog post : [here](https://labs.cognisys.group/posts/Advanced-Module-Stomping-and-Heap-Stack-Encryption/)
+Implementation of Advanced Module Stomping and Heap/Stack Encryption